 - June - August, ~9:30am - 12:30pm

-- Needed in the office at least one weekday per week (typically at least mid-morning to at least mid-afternoon on Thursdays for staff meetings)
+- Needed in the office at least one weekday per week (typically midday on Thursdays for staff meetings)

 - Regular hours to be determined, including options for flex-time and hours worked from home.

-- Health insurance upon start date (pro-rated according to the percentage of full-time at shared cost) with additional option of employee purchasing group dental insurance, term life insurance, and long-term disability insurance through the group plan sponsored by the UUA.
+- Health insurance upon start date, pro-rated according to the percentage of full-time at shared cost.
+(For a full-time employee, UUCF pays 80% of health insurance premium.
+For 25 hours/week, UUCF pays 50% with additional option of employee purchasing group dental insurance, term life insurance, and long-term disability insurance through the group plan sponsored by the UUA.)